 Laura Adkin:

 I always knew that I wanted to film on Bowen Island.
 Michelle lives on Bowen.
-My mom lives on Bowen.
+My mom lives in Bowen.
 And so Bowen Island is just…how big is it?

 Michelle Harrison:

 It’s forty-five hundred people.
-You take a twenty minute ferry to get there.
+You take a twenty-minute ferry to get there.
 It’s like everybody knows each other.
 Kids hitchhike.
 It’s beautiful.
-There’s no traffic lights.
+There are no traffic lights.
 You don’t lock your car.
 It’s just a super small town.

 Laura Adkin: